-Students and trainees in mental health care provider training programs should know-prior to program entry, and at the outset of training-that training staff, supervisors, faculty, and administrators have a professional, ethical, and potentially legal obligation to: (a) establish criteria and methods through which aspects of competence other than, and in addition to, a student-trainee's knowledge or skills may be assessed (including, but not limited to, emotional stability and well-being, interpersonal skills, professional development, and personal fitness for practice); and, (b) ensure-insofar as possible-that the student-trainees who complete their programs are competent to manage future relationships (e.g., client, collegial, professional, or in part, an opportunity should be provided to student-trainees to consent to this policy prior to entering a training program; (c) student-trainees should know that information relevant to the evaluation of competence as specified in this document may not be privileged information between the student-trainee and the program and/or appropriate representatives of the program.

-public, scholarly, supervisory, teaching) in an effective and appropriate manner.
+Students and trainees in mental health care provider training programs should know-prior to program entry, and at the outset of training-that training staff, supervisors, faculty, and administrators have a professional, ethical, and potentially legal obligation to: (a) establish criteria and methods through which aspects of competence other than, and in addition to, a student-trainee's knowledge or skills may be assessed (including, but not limited to, emotional stability and well-being, interpersonal skills, professional development, and personal fitness for practice); and, (b) ensure-insofar as possible-that the student-trainees who complete their programs are competent to manage future relationships (e.g., client, collegial, professional, public, scholarly, supervisory, teaching) in an effective and appropriate manner.
 Because of this commitment, and within the parameters of their administrative authority, training staff, supervisors, faculty, and administrators strive not to advance, recommend, or graduate students or trainees with demonstrable problems (e.g., cognitive, emotional, psychological, interpersonal, technical, and ethical) that may interfere with professional competence to other programs, the profession, employers, or the public at large.